harshavardhan-nandigama/Shell-Scripting-Guide/04-Visual-and-Logs/01-Colors.md

-# 🎨 Shell Scripting: Using Colors in Terminal Output
+# 🎨 Colors in Terminal Output

 colors in shell scripts to make output more readable and attractive.
 Colors are often used in real-world scripts to highlight success, errors, warnings, and guide users more effectively.
 It's very useful in DevOps, Linux administration, and automation tasks.